hpacheco/ses/labs/Lab1.md

 #### Taint analysis

-The Frama-C Eva plugin also provides an experimental form of static taint analysis that performs of a data-dependency analysis, possibly assisted by user annotations.
+The Frama-C Eva plugin also provides an experimental form of static taint analysis that performs a data-dependency analysis, possibly assisted by user annotations.
 The Eva analysis propagates taint by computing an over-approximation of the set of tainted locations at each program point.
 Programmers can then supply special `taint` clauses and contracts that encode typical taint sources and sinks and will to be verified along-side the standard program analysis.

 ##### Simple example